grafana/tempo/docs/sources/tempo/troubleshooting/max-trace-limit-reached.md

 ## Trace limits reached

 In high volume tracing environments, the default trace limits are sometimes not sufficient.
 These limits exist to protect Tempo and prevent it from OOMing, crashing or otherwise allow tenants to not DOS each other.
-If you are refusing spans due to limits you will see logs like this at the distributor:
+If you are refusing spans due to limits, you will see logs like this at the distributor:

 ```
 msg="pusher failed to consume trace data" err="rpc error: code = FailedPrecondition desc = TRACE_TOO_LARGE: max size of trace (52428800) exceeded while adding 15632 bytes to trace a0fbd6f9ac5e2077d90a19551dd67b6f for tenant single-tenant"